Tropey The Wonder Dog! Howya doin' boy? Whoosagoodboy? That's right, you are!

 - And Your Little Dog, Too!: The villain threatens the protagonist and also a friend of theirs, who's completely innocent.

-- Bait the Dog: The writers set the villain up as being kind of cool, but then make them do something evil so you'll stop liking them.
+- Bait the Dog: The writers set the villain up as being kind of affable, but then make them do something evil so you'll stop liking them.

 - Poke the Poodle: Someone is too nice to do something mean, so they do something ludicrously minor instead and pass that off as evil.